eonadler/subhalo_satellite_connection/README.md

 -- Improves vectorization of MCMC evaluation for MPI runs

-### [2504.16203](https://arxiv.org/abs/2504.16203): Predictions for the Detectability of Milky Way Satellite Galaxies and Outer-Halo Star Clusters with the Vera C. Rubin Observatory
+### [2504.16203](https://arxiv.org/abs/2504.16203): Predictions for the Detectability of Milky Way Satellite Galaxies and Outer-Halo Star Clusters with the Vera C. Rubin Observatory.

 -- Develops survey selection function and footprint for LSST.